 3. Get involved!

-Meet new colleagues at President Briefings, athletics events, Center for the Arts theater productions, the Weisman Museum, Volunteer Center, wellness events, professional development workshops, and Campus Recreation fitness classes.
+Meet new colleagues at President Briefings, athletics events, Center for the Arts theater productions, the Weisman Museum, Community Engagement and Service, wellness events, professional development workshops, and Campus Recreation fitness classes.